SSA-B : Sustainable Supply Chain Recognition Aligned with the CSCAP–CS Standard Pathway

 Topics to be assessed

-This topic assesses whether the organization is able to identify key suppliers, supply-chain stages, sourcing points, or relevant supply-chain actors.
+This topic assesses whether the organization can identify key suppliers, sourcing points, supply-chain stages, value-chain actors, or relevant upstream and downstream relationships.

 This topic assesses whether the organization has mechanisms to trace products, materials, services, or sustainability-related information across relevant stages of the supply chain.